markdown-it/markdown-it/docs/architecture.md

 2. Content on inline containers is parsed, filling `.children` properties.
 3. Rendering happens.

-And somewhere between you can apply addtional transformations :) .
+And somewhere between you can apply additional transformations :) .
 Full content of each chain can be seen on the top of [parser_core.js](https://github.com/markdown-it/markdown-it/blob/master/lib/parser_core.js), [parser_block.js](https://github.com/markdown-it/markdown-it/blob/master/lib/parser_block.js) and